takeabyte/urlextractor/README.md

 # urlextractor
-Python Beautiful Soup  URL-Link extractor
+Python Script using Beautiful Soup (BS4)
+Extracts links from a webpage and saves them to txt file